Images of Recent Construction

 A: Yes.
 By improving the energy and operational efficiency of our schools, Measure D will help provide annual savings that could go directly into the classroom to support retaining qualified teachers and protecting academic programs.

-Q: Will Measure D allow our schools to qualify for State matching funds?
+Q: Does Measure D allow our schools to qualify for State matching funds?

 A: Yes.
 If Measure D passes, our schools will qualify for additional funding from the State.
 These matching funds are only available to our schools if we pass Measure D and will allow us to maximize our local funds, increasing the repairs and upgrades to our local schools.
 California schools typically are unable to receive matching funds without the passage of a bond.